 So when I saw today’s pumpkin cookie recipe penciled into my calendar, I decided to postpone it (don’t worry — I’ll still share it with you soon!) and crossed something off of my “Recipe Bucket List” instead…

-These Healthy Pumpkin Spice Peanut Butter Cups!
-They taste luxurious and decadent and rich—aka way better than the Reese’s cups I grew up eating!
-And when your teeth sink into that delicious dark chocolate and hit the filling… It’s an explosion of cozy fall flavors as the pumpkin and spices simply melt in your mouth.
+These healthy pumpkin spice peanut butter cups!
+They taste luxurious and decadent and rich — aka way better than the Reese’s cups I grew up eating!
+And when your teeth sink through that delicious dark chocolate and hit the filling… It’s an explosion of cozy fall flavors as the pumpkin and spices simply melt in your mouth.

-Liquid stevia is one of my all-time favorite ingredients!
-It’s a plant-based, no-calorie sweetener that contains nothing artificial or refined (aka it’s clean-eating friendly!), and it’s highly concentrated.
-You just need ½ teaspoon to sweeten the filling of all 36 healthy pumpkin spice peanut butter cups!
-This is the kind I use because I love its sweet flavor and don’t notice any strange aftertaste, and although you can find it at many health-oriented grocery stores, I always buy it online here because that’s the cheapest price I’ve found.
+Many stevia brands and products have different sweetness levels, so they’re not necessarily 1-for-1 substitutes for each other.
+I highly recommend using the same one that I do for the best results!
+This is the kind I use because I love its sweet flavor and don’t notice any strange aftertaste, and although you can find it at many health-oriented grocery stores, I generally buy it online here because that’s the best price I’ve found.
 (And you’ll use it in all of these recipes of mine, too!)

 Tip: If you use the same exact ingredients that I did, your healthy homemade pumpkin peanut butter cups are naturally gluten-free, dairy-free, sugar-free, low carb, and vegan!